cogdog/truwriter/README.md

 Once installed the TRU Writer theme allows individuals to generate content online using an rich text editor interface.
 Writers can also add content by cutting and then pasting into the editor from word-processing software such as MS Word or Google Docs, carrying forward most structural formatting (here's an example of a post [created by using the copy/paste function (cmd/ctrl + V) from a Word document](http://splot.ca/writer/2014/101).

 Because it requires no login or CMS knowledge, TRU writer is great for projects where multiple people are contributing or for classroom applications where many individuals need to publish content on the same site.
-It focuses on the writing rather than Wordpress (not that we do not love you, Wordpress!)
+It focuses on the writing rather than Wordpress (not that we do not love you, Wordpress!).

-The site invisibly logs in visitors to a special account to make available advanced publication and editing tools, but those individuals will not need to navigate the Wordpress dashboard or login structure (we love dashboards, but hey, not everyone needs to see that mess, right?).
 The TRU Writer allows individuals to publish anonymously, or under an assumed name, or their own name, or whatever.

-The TRU Writer Theme was developed along with the [TRU Collector](http://splot.ca/splots/the-comparator/), the [TRU Sounder](http://splot.ca/splots/tru-sounder/), [The Comparator](http://splot.ca/splots/the-comparator/), and the [Daily Blank](http://splot.ca/splots/the-daily-blank/) [while on a fellowship](http://cogdog.trubox.ca) at [Thompson Rivers University](http://tru.ca/)--that's why the "TRU" in the theme name.
+The TRU Writer Theme was developed along with  [TRU Collector](http://splot.ca/splots/the-comparator/),  [TRU Sounder](http://splot.ca/splots/tru-sounder/), [The Comparator](http://splot.ca/splots/the-comparator/), and the [Daily Blank](http://splot.ca/splots/the-daily-blank/) [while on a fellowship](http://cogdog.trubox.ca) at [Thompson Rivers University](http://tru.ca/)--that's why the "TRU" in the theme name.

 ## With Thanks

 SPLOTs have no venture capital backers, no IPOs, no real funding at all.
 But they have been helped along by a few groups worth recognizing with an icon and a link.

 The original TRU Writer was developed under a [Thompson Rivers University Open Learning Fellowship](http://cogdog.trubox.ca/) and further development was supported in part by a [Reclaim Hosting Fellowship](http://reclaimhosting.com), an [OpenETC grant](https://opened.ca), Coventry University's [Disruptive Media Learning Lab](https://dmll.org.uk/),  plus  ongoing support by [Patreon patrons](https://patreon.com/cogdog).